MaxG87/lernkarten-fridrich/README.md

 # Lernkarten for Rubik's Cube - Fridrich Method

-This project provides Lernkarten (learning cards) for memorizing the algorithms needed to solve a Rubik's Cube using the Fridrich Method (CFOP).
+This project provides Lernkarten (German for learning cards) for memorizing the algorithms needed to solve a Rubik's Cube using the Fridrich Method (CFOP).
 Two kinds of cards are provided: